 AoA uses a graduated or tiered set of criteria for defining evidence-based interventions implemented through the OAA.
 The criteria below should be used as a checklist, moving from the minimal criteria and working upward.
 In order to meet the highest-level criteria, each of the eight bullets must be met.
 Health promotion programs can fall within any of the three tiers.
 The goal is for all Title IIID activities to move toward the highest-level criteria.
 Communities should check with their State Unit on Aging for State-specific requirements.

 The Title IIID Highest-Tier Criteria Evidence-Based Disease Prevention and Health Promotion Programs Cost Chart is not an exhaustive list of interventions, and inclusion on this webpage does not constitute an endorsement.
 Program submission was a voluntary, self-nominating process in which intervention developers elected to participate.
 Programs do not need to be listed on this webpage to be an appropriate use of OAA Title IIID funds.
 However, interventions must be evidence-based, as outlined in the following criteria.

-- Undergone Experimental or Quasi-Experimental Design; and
+- Proven effective with older adult population, using Experimental or Quasi-Experimental Design;* and

 Title IIID Highest-Tier Criteria Evidence-Based Disease Prevention and Health Promotion Programs Cost Chart